 - Back air is a super-strong finisher that Ness should use whenever possible (but not off-stage).
 Forward air is a versatile tool that can be used while rising or falling to great effect, and neutral air is a solid landing option.

 Thank you so much for reading!
-Ness’s optimal playstyle might sound lame – and to be honest, it is – but being lame is what competitive amiibo training is all about!
+Ness’ optimal playstyle might sound lame – and to be honest, it is – but being lame is what competitive amiibo training is all about!
 It makes sense, then, that Ness fits right into our tier list’s higher ranks, having established himself as a powerful contender.
 If you still have questions after reading this guide (or if you skipped to the end and would prefer to just have a conversation instead), feel free to join our Discord server, and we’ll be happy to help you out in any way we can.
-For those who want to enter tournaments, check out our Powersaves guide or mobile backup guide (depending on which device you have available).
+For those who want to enter tournaments, check out our startup guide to learn how.
 If you like reading our content, we appreciate any and all donations to help keep the site running!
 We also have a Patreon account, if you’re interested.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.